March 27. Kazinform's timeline of major events

 EVENTS

-1965 – The Titanium Magnesium Plant is put onstream in Ust-Kamenogorsk city.

-1992 – Kazakhstan and Syria sign the Protocol on establishing diplomatic relations.
+1992 – Kazakhstan and Syria sign the Protocol on establishment of diplomatic relations.

-2002 – The Dog Training Center of the Ministry of Internal Affairs of Kazakhstan is founded.
+2002 – The dog training centre at the Kazakh Interior Ministry is established.

-2006 – The Embassy of Belgium in Kazakhstan opens in Astana city.
-On December 31 Belgium recognized the state sovereignty of Kazakhstan.
+2006 – The Embassy of Belgium in Kazakhstan is opened in Astana.

 2007 – The National Space Agency of Kazakhstan is founded.

-2010 – The memorial plaque in memory of well-known Kazakh actress Sabira Maikanova unveils in Almaty.

-2013 – Kazakhstan is the first Central Asian country to perform routine heart transplant graft.
+2013 – Kazakhstan becomes the first in Central Asia to perform heart transplants.

-2014 – Kazakhstan becomes the first CIS country to host the Congress of the Union of European Football Associations.
+2014 – Kazakhstan is the first intra-CIS to host UEFA regular congress.

-2017 – Kazakh singer Dimash Kudaibergen is awarded the Best Asia Popular Singer prize at the 24th China Top Music Awards.
+2017 – Kazakh singer Dimash Kudaibergen is awarded China Top Music Awards as the Most Popular Asian Singer.

-2017 – Three Kazakhstani ethnic theatres are given the tile of academic theatres.

-2018 – Kazakhstan and Barbados exchange diplomatic notes on establishing diplomatic relations.
+2018 – Kazakhstan and Barbados exchange diplomatic notes on establishment of diplomatic relations.

-2019 – The Kazakh Embassy in Canada jointly with the Association of Kazakhstanis in Toronto for the first time officially celebrated Nauryz Meiramy.
+2019 – The Kazakh Embassy in Canada jointly with the association of Kazakhstanis in Toronto for the first time celebrate Nauryz Meiramy.